bec-archer/SR80-Manuals/user-manual.md

 To update a label, just type the new value and save (tap away from the field, or hit return).
 It takes effect immediately.
 No developers were harmed in the making of this feature (this time).

+#### Register Device Identity (Security)

+At the bottom of Shop Settings, while admin-unlocked, you'll see a **Security** section with a **Register Device Identity** row.
+This is how each iPad tells the database what role it's playing — Front Counter, Tech Station, or Admin — so the server can decide what data that device is allowed to read or change.

+**You only need to do this once per iPad, plus any time the role changes.** New iPads coming online for the first time get registered here.
+If you ever repurpose an iPad (e.g., move a Tech Station iPad to the front counter), re-register it under the new role.

+**How to register:**

+1. Open the app on the iPad you want to register
+2. Open Admin Settings → Shop Settings (admin-unlock if you haven't already)
+3. Scroll to the bottom and tap **Register Device Identity**
+4. Pick the role (Front Counter / Tech Station / Admin)
+5. Enter the admin PIN
+6. Tap **Register** and wait for the green checkmark

+The current role is shown on the row itself so you can tell at a glance what each iPad thinks it is.

+**Why this exists:** Without registration, the iPad can authenticate but the server doesn't know which physical role it represents.
+Customer search, deletions, and other protected operations check the server-side role on every request — an unregistered iPad will see empty searches or get rejected on writes.
+The "Register Device Identity" step is what bridges the local device setup to the server's permission system.

+**If an iPad stops loading customer data**, the most likely cause is that it hasn't been registered (or the registration was lost — usually because the device was reset).
+Walk over to the iPad, run through the registration flow, and it'll start working again.

 ### Manage Lists

 Manage Lists is where you control the dropdown options used throughout the app.
 Accessible from Admin Settings → **Manage Lists** under the "Shop" section.